rmorshea/labox/docs/src/usage/index.md

 To use Labox, you'll need to have set up the Labox [database](../concepts/database.md) scheme as well as establish a
 [SQLAlchemy connection](https://docs.sqlalchemy.org/en/20/orm/session_basics.html) to
 it.
-The latter is typically done using an async SQLAlchemy engine and session maker.To setup the schema SQLAlchemy recommends managing migrations with a tool like [alembic](https://alembic.sqlalchemy.org/en/latest/).
+The latter is typically done using an async SQLAlchemy engine and session maker.
+To setup the schema SQLAlchemy recommends managing migrations with a tool like [alembic](https://alembic.sqlalchemy.org/en/latest/).
 But for the sake of simplicity, you can create the tables directly using the `create_all` method of Labox's `BaseRecord`